-Is your paddle too light?
+How do you know if your paddle too light?

 If you’re missing shots that you would typically not miss (easy shots) or consistently missing the ball on serves or your shots are not as hard as you would anticipate, then your paddle is likely too light.

-BEST FOR: Light-weight paddles are best for players who want good ball control and are not concerned with power hits.
+Light-weight paddles are best for players who want good ball control and are not concerned with power hits.

 Most players prefer a mid-weight paddle between 7.8 – 8 oz, particularly beginner and intermediate players.